eclipse/epsilon-website/n/mkdocs/docs/doc/eol.md

 }
 ```

-Inside the body of a `for` statement, two built-in read-only variables
-are visible: the `loopCount` integer variable and the `hasMore` boolean variable.
-`hasMore` is used to determine if there are more items if the collection
-for which the loop will be executed.
-For example, in the listing below the `col` heterogeneous `Sequence` is defined
-that contains two strings (`a` and `b`), two integers (`1`,`2`) and one real
-(`2.5`).
-The for loop of line 2 only iterates through the items of the
-collection that are of kind Real and therefore prints `1,2,2.5` to the
-standard output stream.
+Inside the body of a `for` statement, two built-in read-only variables are visible: the `loopCount` integer variable and the `hasMore` boolean variable. `hasMore` is used to determine if there are more items if the collection for which the loop will be executed.
+For example, in the listing below the `col` heterogeneous `Sequence` is defined that contains two strings (`a` and `b`), two integers (`1`,`2`) and one real (`2.5`).
+The for loop of line 2 only iterates through the items of the collection that are of kind Real and therefore prints `1,2,2.5` to the standard output stream.

 ### Break, BreakAll and Continue Statements

-To exit from for and while loops on demand, EOL provides the break and
-breakAll statements.
-The break statement exits the innermost loop while
-the breakAll statement exits all outer loops as well.
-On the other hand,
-to skip a particular loop and proceed with the next one, EOL provides
-the continue statement.
-For example, the excerpt of Listing
+To exit from for and while loops on demand, EOL provides the break and breakAll statements.
+The break statement exits the innermost loop while the breakAll statement exits all outer loops as well.
+On the other hand, to skip a particular loop and proceed with the next one, EOL provides the continue statement.
+For example, the program in the listing below, prints `2,1 3,1` to the standard output stream.
-[\[lst:BreakStatement\]](#lst:BreakStatement){reference-type="ref"
-reference="lst:BreakStatement"}, prints `2,1 3,1` to the standard output
-stream.

 ```
 for (i in Sequence{1..3}) {